mansipadgelwar/naruto-quiz-cli-app/README.md

-# naruto-quiz-cli-app
+# tmkoc-quiz-cli-app
-A CLI app to play fun quiz to know if ypu are a fan of anime "NARUTO".
+A CLI app to play fun quiz to know if you are an OG TMKOC fan.